yale-fortunoff/critical-editions-content/content/intro-hvt-0536.md

 [^29]: On the history of the Bund in Bukovina, see Dr. Joseph Kissman "Zur Geschichte der jüdischen Arbeiterbewegung ‘Bund' in der Bukowina" in *Geschichte der Juden in der Bukowina*, ed.
 Gold, 129-144.
 Kissman's daughter, Ruth, was close friends with Edith Silbermann, who in her memoirs described in detail the left-leaning activities of their youth circles, which included Paul Antschel (later Celan).
 See Edith Silbermann, *Czernowitz – Stadt der Dichter.
 Geschichte einer jüdischen Familie aus der Bukowina (1900-1948)*, ed.
 Amy-Diana Colin (Paderborn: Wilhelm Fink, 2015), 93-98.

 [^30]: Nevertheless, there was sometimes friction.
 Beyle Schaechter Gotteman (1920-2013), the first Yiddish poet to receive a National Heritage Fellowship in 2005, grew up speaking Yiddish in Czernowitz.
 She noted: "We were a little different, in that we were trying to preserve our culture.
 We were speaking Yiddish in a town which was very assimilated or striving to be assimilated.
 And my father was what you call a Yiddishist, or a militant Yiddishist.
 He was having fights with everyone.
 Why do you teach your children Yiddish?
 And why do you give them Yiddish names?
 I always had this argument.
 And my father was very much convinced of the right-- that he was right.
 And he was very sincere and very dedicated, very honest."
-Beyle S., HVT 0181 (1982); Fortunoff Video Archive for Holocaust Testimonies; Yale University, New Haven, CT.
+Beyle S., HVT-0181 (1982); Fortunoff Video Archive for Holocaust Testimonies; Yale University, New Haven, CT.
 In contrast, Yiddish poet Josef Burg (1912-2009), who remained in Czernowitz throughout his life, commented "But Yiddish was not frowned upon.
 Also the wealthy, who would otherwise prefer to speak German, attended Yiddish performances and events. […] Intellectuals and artists were especially interested in Yiddish."
 Josef Burg, "Ich freue mich, daß ich ein jiddischer Schriftsteller bin," in *"Czernowitz is gewen an alte, jidische Schtot…": Jüdische Überlebende berichten* (Berlin: Heinrich-Böll Stiftung, 1999), 17.

 ## School Life and Education